prafullkherde/myRepo/README.md

 <img src="app/img/myWaetherApp.jpeg" alt="myWeather App"/>

-"myWeather App" is a small AngularJS project that makes use of the [OpenWeatherMap](http://openweathermap.org/) service for fetching and displaying weather data and forecasts based on a given location (city).
+"myWeather App" is a small AngularJS project that makes use of the [OpenWeatherMap](http://openweathermap.org/) Service for fetching and displaying weather data and forecasts based on a given location (city).

 ## Code challenge

-* Building an app with AngularJS like services, derective
+* Building an app with AngularJS like services, directive
 * Building an app based on the [OpenWeatherMap API](http://openweathermap.org/API/)
 * Defining a controller for handling the weather data
 * Deploying the same on PCF.
-* Resolving issues enconutered on cloud.
+* Resolving issues encountered on cloud.
 * Putting code on git hub.
-* Defining a service for fetchi	ng weather data from openweathermap.com via JSONP
+* Defining a service for fetch	ng weather data from openweathermap.com via JSONP
 * Defining a custom directive for instantly embedding sort of "weather data day panel"
 * Setting up unit test run with karma/jasmine

 ## Technology used
-* Anjular JS 1.5
+* Angular JS 1.5
 * HTML 5
 * CSS3
 * Node JS 6.X